Dire warning from Newsom helped turn California recall tide - KESQ

 Elder came to the race with conservative-libertarian principles that were out of step with many of the state’s left-leaning voters.

-He is a supporter of former President Donald Trump and a largely reviled figure in California outside of his conservative base.
+He is a supporter of former President Donald Trump, who is a reviled figure in California outside of his conservative base.
 Elder is critical of the landmark Roe v.
 Wade decision on abortion rights, has spoken in opposition to the minimum wage and promised to erase state vaccine and mask mandates that Newsom has insisted save lives.

 With Elder in the race, Newsom seized the opportunity to frame the election as a competition between two radically different visions for California’s future.
 He warned repeatedly that progressive values on the environment, health care and women’s rights were on the ballot, while Elder would herald the return of an era of “Trumpism.”